On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Introduction

 This theorem summarizes the results from Theorems~\ref{T:main-thm-nonlog}, \ref{T:log-HA-thm}, and \ref{T:log-subquot-p-ele}.

-We do not know if $\Swan(\rho)$ may fail to be an integer when $p=2$ in general.
+We do not know if $\Swan(\rho)$ may fail to be an integer when $p=2$ in general; the exclusion of absolute unramified and non-logarithmic case seems to be essential.

-This question of the theorem is first raised in \cite{AS-cond2}, in which Abbes and Saito proved that the subquotients of the filtrations are abelian groups, except in the absolutely unramified and non-logarithmic case.
+The theorem is first asked in \cite{AS-cond2}, in which Abbes and Saito proved that the subquotients of the filtrations are abelian groups, except in the absolutely unramified and non-logarithmic case.
 After that, Hattori \cite{Hattori-ram-ffgs, Hattori-tame-char} gave some partial results on the first part of the theorem when the corresponding field extension can be realized by a commutative finite flat group scheme.
-In personal correspondence, Saito told the author that he had a proof of the second part of the theorem for logarithmic ramification filtrations.
+After the first draft of this paper was written, Saito \cite{saito3} proved the second part of the theorem in the logarithmic case independently; it follows that $\Swan(\rho) \in \ZZ[\frac 1p]$.

-The technique used in this paper is very different from the approaches above; it only uses a small technical lemma (see Subsection~\ref{S:etale}) from \cite{AS-cond2}.
-Moreover, this paper shares some core ideas with the foregoing paper \cite{Me-condI}, but it is logically independent of that paper.
+The technique used in this paper is very different from the approaches above except that we need a small technical lemma (see Subsection~\ref{S:etale}) which is borrowed from \cite{AS-cond2}.
+This paper shares some core ideas with the first paper \cite{Me-condI} in the series, but it is logically independent of that paper.